susmitsahad11/Beginning/Documentation.md

 # Introduction:

 Here I will note down all the important points that I will learn in the course of learning github.
+This is the 1st edited version.